 Walnuts, almonds, pistachios, cashews, pumpkin seeds, and sunflower seeds are loaded with fiber, antioxidants, and omega-3 fatty acids that can lower blood pressure and instantly boost your mood.
 Enjoy a handful of nuts on the go – or toasted and added to your favorite salad.

 The next time you’re stressed out about something (at least it won’t be sabertooth tigers), avoid the temptation of processed, sugary foods that offer nothing but a quick distraction.
 Reach for one of my favorite stress-busting foods instead.
+I suggest that patients experiencing chronic stress consider taking an Adrenal Support supplement to help balance their adrenal response and soothe their nervous system.
 They’ll help reduce your stress and boost your happiness – without ruining your Health Hero status!

 Make healthy living a part of every day.